 Abstract

 Robotic arms are regularly used to move objects from place to place.
-However, robotic arms must be designed to suit a particular application and needs to be constantly maintained which costs a lot of money.
+However, robotic arms must be designed to suit a particular application and need to be constantly maintained which costs a lot of money.
 In addition, the range of the robotic arm is always limited due to the arm length.
 If the robotic manipulation works in a large area, a longer arm would be required to handle objects.
 The goal for the gimbal airjet is to provide a safe and economical way to handle spherical objects.
 By completing the target objective, there is now an airjet that lifts objects and shoots them into the air at a specific angle, from one point to another.
 The gimbal airjet is constructed by using a leaf blower, two servomotors, an Arduino microprocessor, and a controller.
 The objective starts by communicating between the Arduino microprocessor, the servomotors and the controller.
 The controller controls the movement of the gimbal, and rotates it from -90 to 90 in the x-z plane and y-z plane which accounts for the 3-D movement.
 One of the major problems is the sensitivity of the airflow which causes objects to be very unbalanced and fall off of the gimbal airjet.
 Due to this problem, objects can be balanced up to 18 in the air.
 The gimbal airjet is an economical solution which can be manufactured for a budget cost of $555.

 Background and Goal

-The effort of this document is to examine and introduce the gimbal airjet system.
+The purpose of this document is to examine and introduce the gimbal airjet system.
 By following a test plan, the target objective was achieved through meeting specific objectives.
 The goal is to provide a safe and economical way to handle small, spherical objects.
-By fall 2015, there will be two gimbal airjet that can communicate between each other and the camera system.
+By fall 2015, there will be two gimbal airjets that can communicate between each other and the camera system.
 This will be a hands-free system that will react based on the environment.
 The gimbal airjet resembles the labyrinth game with a nozzle in the middle of it that allows air to flow through at varying velocities.
 The idea is to be able to lift objects with air rather than with a robot.
 The motivation for this project is impart because of the cost for robots.
 To build a robot that can lift objects is expensive and is limited to lifting a certain object.
 This approach is cost effective and is not object specific.

 As of now, we have a system that is controlled with a joystick controller.
 The airflow is controlled with the potentiometer from the leaf blower that was purchased.
 Currently we have half a sphere of area to maneuver around.
 The current target objective is to handle objects in the air by means of controlling an airjet that is operated by a joystick.
 The air flow is also controlled via a potentiometer which has been connected to a leaf blower for air control.
 Current objects that are being lifted include racquet balls, golf balls, ping pong balls, and stress balls.